jonlee48/tennis-talk/README.md

-# CSCI 4237 - Tennis Data
+# CSCI 4237 - Tennis Talk

 For my final project in CSCI 4237 Handheld Devices, I built an app called Tennis Talk.
 This android app keeps tennis fans up to date with the latest player rankings and match scores.
 Users can view rankings and click on a player to get more details.
 They can also view all matches played on a given day.